attilammagyar/IOCCC-vs.-CleanCode/README.md

 Buld tips
 ---------

-Using the [makefile](http://ioccc.org/1995/Makefile) provided by IOCCC organizers, the program can be built on a typical Linux system using GCC by issuing the following command:
+The program can be built on a typical Linux system using GCC by issuing the following command:

     $ make makarios